To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Nxesi said Mazibuko and the DA should stop abusing the courts to try and "win petty political battles".

 "That has nothing to [do] with the public interest.
-The electorate cannot be fooled by a minority party that does not have their interests at heart."

 He released the findings of the Nkandla task team in January, which found irregularities in the procurement process for the upgrade.
 The team recommended further investigation by authorities such as the Special Investigating Unit and auditor general.